Grid Tie Solar With Battery Backup

 Whole home backup generator Yes, as per above, it is an independent system.

-Battery backup Yes and no. In most cases, there are only a few inverters that can handle the battery back up system.
+Battery backup Yes and no. In most cases, there are only a few inverters that can handle the battery back up.
 Most current grid tie inverters are not designed to handle these.
 Also, micro-inverter systems (the systems that generate the most power) cannot work with these systems.
 There is an option to have the battery back up system completely separate from the solar system.
 This would however, mean the batteries are only charged from CFE power.
 A problem during a lengthy power outage.

 Cost of operation and maintenance?